Higher Symmetries of the Laplacian via Quantization: Conformal geometry of differential operators and of their symbols

-with $c^k_0=1$ and $ c^k_{m}=\frac{k-m+n\l}{m(2k-m-1+n(1-\d))}\,c^k_{m-1}, $ for $m=1,\ldots,k$. \end{prop} In the general case, including symbols with non-vanishing trace, fully explicit formulae are known only for symbols up to the order $3$ in momenta variables $p$, they are available in conformal coordinates \cite{Lou01} as well as in covariant terms \cite{DOv01,Lou03}.
-Finally, let us mention that \v{S}ilhan has obtained the expression of the conformally equivariant quantization in the curved case on all symbols, resorting to tractor calculus \cite{Sil09}.
+with $c^k_0=1$ and $ c^k_{m}=\frac{k-m+n\l}{m(2k-m-1+n(1-\d))}\,c^k_{m-1}, $ for $m=1,\ldots,k$. \end{prop} The conformal equivariance of $\cQlm$ implies that it is globally well-defined over conformally flat manifolds.
+In the general case, including symbols with non-vanishing trace, fully explicit formul\ae{} are known only for symbols up to the degree $3$ in momenta variables $p$ \cite{DOv01,Lou03}.
+Moreover, \v{S}ilhan has obtained an expression for the conformally equivariant quantization in the curved case on all symbols, in terms of the tractor calculus \cite{Sil09}.